Alex Portfolio

 — Richard Hamming

-Beyond the mathematics and code, I'm someone who finds joy in understanding how things work at a deep level — whether that's a statistical model, a piece of music, or a philosophical argument.
-I believe the best researchers are those who stay genuinely curious about the world.
+Beyond mathematics and code, I care about understanding how things work at a deeper level — whether that is a statistical model, a piece of music, or a philosophical argument.
+Curiosity is the common thread behind my research and my daily life.